frothkoetter/cdw/README.md

 QUERY: Airline Delay Aggregate Metrics by Airplane.

-DESCRIPTION: Customer Experience Reporting showing airplanes that have the highest average delays, causing the worst customer experience.
+DESCRIPTION: Customer Experience Reporting showing airplanes that have the highest total sum of delays, causing the a bad experience.

 *Do all these steps in the* **“db\_user001”..”db\_user020”** *unless otherwise noted.*